worldbank/wb-reproducible-research-repository/reproducibility_FAQs.md

 -   A recommended template is available here: [Stata](https://github.com/worldbank/wb-reproducible-research-repository/blob/main/resources/main.do), [R](https://github.com/worldbank/wb-reproducible-research-repository/blob/main/resources/main.R).

 ### How do I check if my code is stable?
 **Stable code**  produces the same outputs every time it is run with the same inputs.  **Unstable code**  yields different results on repeated runs, which undermines reproducibility.
+For stochastic models, set seeds and document any nondeterministic components; otherwise verification will fail on stability grounds.

 **How to test for stability:**
 Run the full code twice.
 If any outputs differ between runs, the code is unstable.